The Ultimate System Upgrade — Modern Paraphrase | nocap.bible

 The New Covenant Requires a Death 📜

 The writer uses a brilliant analogy.
 Think of a will — like when someone leaves you an inheritance.
 A will doesn't activate while the person is still alive.
 It only goes into effect when they die.
 The death of the one who made it must be established.
 Same principle.
-The new — with all its promises of and — was activated by the death of the One who made it.
+The new Covenant — with all its of and — was activated by the death of the One who made it.

 And this pattern wasn't new.
-Even the first wasn't inaugurated without blood.
+Even the first Covenant wasn't inaugurated without blood.
 When declared every commandment of to the people, he took the blood of calves and goats, mixed with water, scarlet wool, and hyssop, and sprinkled it on the book and on all the people, saying:

 Moses did the same thing to the and every vessel used in worship.
 Under The , almost everything was purified with blood.
-And then the writer lands the thesis statement: without the shedding of blood, there is no of Sins.
+And then the writer lands the thesis statement: without the shedding of blood, there is no Forgiveness of Sins.
 That's not arbitrary — it's because costs a life, and something has to die to cover it. ⚡

 Once for All 👑